Azvanzed/efi-runner/README.md

 ## Logging
 Previously, it supported serial logging but it was removed due to it being redundant.
-Now it uses VMWare backdoor logging; Will soon make a repo for it please be patient!
+Now it uses VMWare backdoor logging; https://github.com/Azvanzed/vmw-logger-rs

 ## Help and bugs
 Open an issue, happy to see them ^^.